FIA’s Global Commodities Work

 - Position Limits and Reporting: FIA is advocating for an appropriate regime scope and clarifications around the position limits hedging exemption for non-financials.
 We are working with venues, investment firms and corporates on the implementation of the position reporting obligations.

-- Chinese Markets: FIA is tracking the internationalization of China’s futures markets and, in particular, the intended opening of the Shanghai International Energy Exchange to offshore participation.
+- Chinese Markets: FIA is tracking the internationalization of China’s futures markets and, in particular, the opening of the Shanghai International Energy Exchange, Dalian Commodities Exchange and other PRC exchanges to offshore participation.
 FIA has supported these developments throughout the public consultation process and continues to engage with regulators, exchanges and member firms on implementation.

 - Regulatory Changes in Singapore: FIA is closely monitoring changes in the regulatory oversight of commodity derivatives in Singapore.